Motorcycle Injury Claims Guide.

 Who can make motorcycle accident claims?

-A common misconception is that only the motorcycle rider can, but this is not true.
+A common misconception is that only the motorcycle rider can, but this isn’t true.
 Whether you’re a motorcycle rider or passenger, a cyclist, pedestrian or bystander, you can make a motorcycle accident claim if you’ve been injured in a motorcycle accident.

 Examples of people who could have a claim include: